-A High Sheriff is an official appointed as Keeper of The Queen’s Peace in a county.
+A High Sheriff is an official appointed as Keeper of The King’s Peace in a county.

 Today the role is mainly ceremonial and charitable, with much of the administration being undertaken by an Under Sheriff.
 A new High Sheriff is installed in April of each year.

-In Lancashire, Greater Manchester and Merseyside, High Sheriffs are appointed by The Queen in Right of Her Duchy of Lancaster.
+In Lancashire, Greater Manchester and Merseyside, High Sheriffs are appointed by The King in Right of His Duchy of Lancaster.
 The appointment of County Palatine High Sheriffs is confirmed in a separate ceremony to those of the rest of England and Wales.

-Each year a parchment called the Lites is presented to Her Majesty by the Chancellor of the Duchy with the names of those recommended to become High Sheriffs for the ensuing year.
-The Queen marks the selected name with a small hole made by a bodkin.
+Each year a parchment called the Lites is presented to The Sovereign by the Chancellor of the Duchy with the names of those recommended to become High Sheriffs for the ensuing year.
+The King marks the selected name with a small hole made by a bodkin.
 This pricking ceremony is believed to date back to the reign of Queen Elizabeth I. Lacking a pen, Elizabeth I decided to use her bodkin to mark each name instead.

-High Sheriff of Lancashire : Mr. John M. BARNETT, MBE, DL
+High Sheriff of Lancashire : Mr. David W. Taylor, CBE, DL

-High Sheriff of Greater Manchester : Lady Joy SMITH, DL
+High Sheriff of Greater Manchester : Mrs. Mary-Elizabeth Walker, JP, DL